What is Dynamic Routing?

 - Conversation Context Service (CCS)

 Here is a representation of how the various components integrate:

 You need to have a routing bot either on Conversation Builder or on external automation platforms.
-The routing bot, connected to the primary messaging skill, receives the conversations, calls the Recommendations API, and executes the policies defined in the Policy Manager, to direct incoming conversations to the right agent skill.
-Liveperson provides a Conversation Orchestrator bot template which makes it easy for brands to get started.
-The Conversation Orchestrator bot is pre-wired to both the Conversation Context Service and the Recommendations API.
-You are welcome to use your own routing bot but will have to manually integrate both the Conversation Context Service and the Recommendations API.
+The routing bot, connected to the primary messaging skill, receives the conversations, and executes routing policies that brands define in the dynamic routing policy management interface, to direct incoming conversations to the right agent skill.
+LivePerson provides a Conversation Orchestrator bot template which makes it easy for brands to get started.
+The Conversation Orchestrator bot is pre-wired to both the Conversation Context Service and routing policies I. You are welcome to use your own routing bot but will have to manually configure the bot.
 You can also use a routing bot on a different automation platform like Google DialogFlow.
-In such cases, you need to use the Recommendations API to receive recommendations on those external platforms.
+In such cases, you need to use the Next Actions API to receive recommendations on those external platforms.

 Conversation Context Service

-The Recommendations API, when invoked, returns the next best action.
-At run time, the Recommendations API executes policies in the defined priority order and returns an action for the policy with the matching condition.
+The Next Actions API, when invoked, returns the next best action.
+At run time, the Next Actions API executes policies in the defined priority order and returns an action for the policy with the matching condition.
 The API is public and can be leveraged to control routing on external AI platforms (Google DialogFlow, IBM Watson, etc.), thereby enabling brands to manage all their automations from one single place.